Ovulation: Clinical presentation

 Symptoms related to the onset of ovulation, the moment of ovulation and the body's process of beginning and ending the menstrual cycle vary in intensity with each female but are fundamentally the same.
 The charting of such symptoms — primarily basal body temperature, mittelschmerz and cervical position — is referred to as the sympto-thermal method of fertility awareness, which allow auto-diagnosis by a female of her state of ovulation.
 Once training has been given by a suitable authority, fertility charts can be completed on a cycle-by-cycle basis to show ovulation.
 This gives the possibility of using the data to predict fertility for natural contraception and pregnancy planning.

-The moment of ovulation has been photographed.
+Urine levels of the hormone pregnanediol 3-glucuronide of over 5 μg/mL has been used to confirm ovulation.
+This test has a 100% specificity over 107 women.

 Disorders

 Disorders of ovulation, also known as ovulatory disorders are classified as menstrual disorders and include oligoovulation (infrequent or irregular ovulation) and anovulation (absence of ovulation):